spatialos/UnrealGDK/SpatialGDK/Documentation/content/command-line-arguments.md

 ## Connection arguments

-You can select one of the following ways to connect a worker instance to a deployment:
+To connect a worker instance to a SpatialOS deployment, you can use one of the following ways:

  * Using [Receptionist]({{urlRoot}}/content/map-travel#using-receptionist) to connect a client-worker or server-worker instance to a local or cloud deployment.
  * Using [Locator]({{urlRoot}}/content/map-travel#using-locator) to connect a client-worker instance to cloud deployment.

 > **Note**: Use only one way for connection at a time; otherwise, errors might occur.

-To learn more about the connection arguments that you can apply to both Receptionist and Locator, see the following table:
+When you use either way to connect a worker instance to a deployment, you can add the following general connection arguments:

 <table style="width: 100%;">
     <tbody>